 If you have any problems with non-English websites, use Google Chrome and it will do all of the translation for you!

 From experience, it was often the thought and the effort that was put into sending a gift overseas, rather than an extortionate price tag.
 Plan well in advance to ensure that your gift will arrive in plenty of time.
 Try to send a handwritten card if you remember.
-Although Facetime and Skype have made the world a far smaller place, you cannot beat something handwritten, handmade or personally booked by your nearest and dearest.
+Although Facetime and Zoom have made the world a far smaller place, you cannot beat something handwritten, handmade or personally booked by your nearest and dearest, especially at the end of what has been a ridiculously challenging year for many.